 Now we are ready to state our main result on the fractional Ambrosetti-Prodi problem. \begin{theorem} Let Assumption [AP] hold.
 Then there exists $\rho^* = \rho^*(h) \in\RR$ such that for $\rho < \rho^*$ the Dirichlet problem \eqref{E-AP} has at least two solutions, at least one solution for $\rho = \rho^*$, and no solution for $\rho > \rho^*$. \end{theorem}

-Below we will develop a combined analytic and probabilistic technique to prove Theorem~\ref{T-AP}.
-Like in classic proofs such as in \cite{DF80, DFS}, in our context too the viscosity characterization of the principal eigenfunction plays a key role in dealing with these problems.
-In Theorem~\ref{T2.1} first we obtain such a characterization.
-To achieve our goals, we rely on our recent work \cite{BL17b}, in which we proposed a probabilistic method based on Feynman-Kac representations to establish Alexandrov-Bakelman-Pucci (ABP) estimates for semigroup solutions of non-local Dirichlet problems for a large class of operators, going well beyond the fractional Laplacian.
-In the present paper we show that every classical solution is also a semigroup solution and thus a generalized ABP estimate can be established for these solutions, which is essential for obtaining the a priori estimates.
-While here we only consider the fractional Laplacian, in view of the framework in \cite{BL17b} we expect that the probabilistic approach will be useful to treat Ambrosetti-Prodi type problems for a large class of non-local operators.
-This will be further pursued in a future work.
+To prove our main Theorem~\ref{T-AP}, like in classic proofs such as in \cite{DF80, DFS}, in our context too the viscosity characterization of the principal eigenfunction plays a key role.
+In Theorem~\ref{T2.1} therefore first we obtain such a characterization.
+The refined maximum principle shown in Theorem \ref{T2.2} will also be a key object towards the proof of the fractional Ambrosetti-Prodi phenomenon.
+We will rely on our recent work \cite{BL17b}, in which we proposed a method based on Feynman-Kac representations to establish Aleksandrov-Bakelman-Pucci (ABP) estimates for semigroup solutions of non-local Dirichlet problems for a large class of operators, including but going well beyond the fractional Laplacian.
+We will also show that every classical solution in our context here is also a semigroup solution and thus a generalized ABP estimate can be established for these solutions, which will be essential for obtaining the a priori estimates.